 SFAs comprise a heterogeneous group of fatty acids that contain only carbon-to-carbon single bonds (Table 1).
-SFAs differ on the basis of their carbon chain length, and are categorized as short-chain (4 to 6 carbon atoms), mediumchain (8 to 12 carbon atoms), long-chain (14 to 20 carbon atoms), and very long-chain (12 or more carbon atoms) fatty acids, although these definitions are not standardized.
-The melting point of individual SFAs increases with increasing chain length.
-SEAs of allo with increasing chain length.
-SFAs of \geq 10 carbon atoms are solid at room temperature (9).
+SFAs differ on the basis of their carbon chain length, and are categorized as short-chain (4 to 6 carbon atoms), mediumchain (8 to 12 carbon atoms), long-chain (14 to 20 carbon atoms), and very long-chain (22 or more carbon atoms) fatty acids, although these definitions are not standardized.
+The melting point of individual SFAs increases ABBREVIATIONS AND ACRONYMS apo = apolipoprotein APOE = apolipoprotein E CHD = coronary heart disease CVD = cardiovascular disease HDL = high-density lipoprotein LDL = low-density lipoprotein MCPD = monochloropropandiol with increasing chain length.
+SFAs of ≥ 10 carbon atoms are solid at room temperature (9).
 The primary food contributors of individual SFAs in the diet also differ by SFA chain length.
 For example, the major food sources of short-chain SFAs are dairy fats, while medium- and long-chain SFAs are predominantly found in red meat, dairy fats, and plant oils (9,10).
-Notably, food sources of SFAs contain different proportions of various fatty acids (Figure 1) in addition to other nutrients that, as described subsequently, can substantially influence their observed physiological
+Notably, food sources of SFAs contain different proportions of various fatty acids (Figure 1) in addition to other nutrients that, as described subsequently, can substantially influence their observed physiological and biologic effects (9,11,12).